Brad Lundblade: Seattle Seahawks (second stint)

 On November 23, 2020, Lundblade was signed to the Seattle Seahawks practice squad.
 On January 11, 2021, Lundblade signed a reserve/futures contract with the Seahawks.

 On August 31, 2021, Lundblade was waived by the Seahawks.
 He was re-signed to the practice squad on October 27.
 He was released on November 4.

+Personal life

+Lundblade's father Kirk played basketball at SMU while his brother Tyler played basketball at TCU, Belmont and Tennessee.